 Dr Albert Farre

-Health Sciences, School of Nursing and Health Sciences
+Health Sciences, School of Health Sciences

 +44 (0)1382 388532

-Albert joined the School of Nursing and Health Sciences at the University of Dundee in 2019, following 6 years in the College of Medical and Dental Sciences at the University of Birmingham, first as Research Associate at the Institute of Child Health and then as Research Fellow at the Institute of Applied Health Research, working across the University of Birmingham and the Birmingham Children’s Hospital.
+Albert joined the School of Health Sciences at the University of Dundee in 2019, following 6 years in the College of Medical and Dental Sciences at the University of Birmingham, first as Research Associate at the Institute of Child Health and then as Research Fellow at the Institute of Applied Health Research, working across the University of Birmingham and the Birmingham Children’s Hospital.

-Albert has a background in social psychology and applied qualitative health research, with a particular interest in implementation science and child and adolescent health.
-His work relates to the psychosocial aspects of health/illness and healthcare behaviours, focusing on the experiences of patients and health professionals to inform the delivery of health services and public health programmes.
+Albert has a background in social psychology and applied qualitative and mixed-methods health research, with a particular interest in young people’s health, implementation science and complex interventions, health/illness and healthcare experiences, and evidence synthesis.

 Albert’s research is informed by two broad interrelated concerns:

 - how change, innovations, and complex interventions are implemented and routinely embedded in health professionals’ everyday work practices

 - the role of psychosocial understandings of health/illness and healthcare behaviours, focusing on patients’ and health professionals’ experiences, to inform the provision/delivery of health services and public health programmes.